 According to the USDA, since 1985, the rise in sugar demand, although strong, has been moderate compared with the growth of corn sweeteners.
 In 1980, annual per capita consumption of HFCS was 16.9 pounds; by 1999 it had grown to 56.7 pounds.
 Thus by 1999 per capita consumption had grown by 235% from its 1980 levels.
 By 1999 Americans were consuming more than a pound per week of HFCS.

-While the biochemical processes linking aero- allergens and asthma have been studied extensively and are well understood, the mechanisms that link food "allergy" to chronic bronchitis and asthma are poorly understood.
+While the biochemical processes linking aero- allergens and asthma have been studied extensively and are well understood, the mechanisms that link excess free fructose to lung disease are poorly understood.
 Despite case report evidence linking episodes of chronic bronchitis and asthma to consumption of high fructose corn syrup, the disease remains medically unrecognized and unresearched.

 Between 1980 and 1994, average HFCS consumption climbed 196% to nearly a pound per person per week.

-Laboratory based scientific research is needed to test the "fructositis hypothesis" and to begin to understand the mechanisms responsible for the auto-immune reactivity observed.
-Learn about our awareness campaigns and what you can do to help support our efforts to promote scientific research and develop a diagnostic tool.
+Research is needed to confirm and clarify the mechanisms involved.
+Learn about our awareness campaigns and what you can do to help support our efforts to promote clinical and biochemical research.